Thewbi/neorv32/README.md

 In machine mode, interrupts are turned off.

-Then register are initalized.
-Some register get addresses loaded with the la instructions.
+Then the registers are initalized.
+Some registers get addresses loaded with the la instruction.
 The rest of the registers are set to 0.
-Interestingly, the compiler does even respect the embedded variant of RISC-V since it will stop initializing registers after x15 if the symbol __riscv_32e is defined, because the embeddeded variants of RISC-V only have the first 16 registers as opposed to all 32 registers!
+Interestingly, the compiler does even respect the embedded variant of RISC-V since it will stop initializing registers after x15 if the symbol __riscv_32e is defined, because the embedded variants of RISC-V only contain the first 16 registers as opposed to all 32 registers!

+## Symmetric Multi Processing, Hart 0 Check

+Firstly, RISC-V, like any other multi processor system, will run the software on all harts.
+To give the user full control over what the harts do, the C-runtime contains code that puts harts to sleep.
+Next follows the explanation how this is accomplished.

-Next, the system will check if it is run on the first hart which has the hart id 0 or not.
+The system software will check if it is run on the first hart which has the hart id 0.
-Depending on the current hart, the same application will perform different steps.
+Depending on the current hart id, the same application will show different behaviour!

-As is the habit on multi core systems, system-software will start executing on all cores but it will keep running on core 0 only.
+As is the habit on multi core systems, system-software will start executing on all cores but it will keep running on core 0 only!

 For the rest of the cores, the system software is executed for a very short time until it hits the core 0 check.
-It will fail the core 0 check and it will then pend on a software interrupt.
+It will fail the core 0 check on other harts and it will then pend on a software interrupt.

 This means that all cores other than core 0 will pend.
-Pending means that they will go to sleep until the software interrupt is triggered to wake up the cores.
+Pending means that they will go to sleep until the software interrupt is triggered to wake up those cores.

-The system software running on core 0 may decide to wake up the cores or it may decide to let the cores sleep which effectively turns the multi-core system into a single-core system.
+The system software running on core 0 may decide to wake up the other cores or it may decide to let the cores sleep which effectively turns the multi-core system into a single-core system.

 > Prithee lull the Old one back to it's ancient slumber

 *The maiden, Demon's Souls by FromSoft / Bandai Namco*

+SMP stands for symetric multi processing.

 Here is the code that makes the harts sleep:
-SMP stands for symetric multi processing.

 ```
 // ************************************************************************************************